Fashion Fictions brings people together to generate, experience and reflect on engaging fictional visions of alternative fashion cultures and systems.

 Want to get involved?

 Fashion Fictions is currently in a pilot phase, supported by Nottingham Trent University’s strategic research funding.
-A selection of outlines (stage 1) has been created, a first workshop (stage 2) has been held and an ‘everyday dress’ project (stage 3) is underway.
+A selection of outlines (stage 1) has been created and a pilot workshop (stage 2) and ‘everyday dress’ project (stage 3) completed.

 There are three ways to join in as the initiative grows.
 You are invited to: